Victor Bodson

-Victor Nicolas Bodson (24 March 1902 – 29 June 1984) was a Luxembourgish politician and lawyer who held a number of political posts during his career.
 He is recognised as Righteous Among the Nations awarded by Yad Vashem for his actions during the Holocaust in occupied Luxembourg, in which he helped Jews escape persecution from the German government.

 Life

-Bodson was born on 24 March 1902 in Luxembourg City.
+Bodson was born on 24 March 1902 in Hollerich, Luxembourg City.
+His father Léon Bodson was a railway stationmaster.
 He practiced as a lawyer in Luxembourg, and was a motorcyclist (Luxembourgish champion in 1926) and swimmer.

 His political career started in 1930, when he became a member of the Luxembourg Socialist Workers' Party (LSAP).
-In 1934 he was elected into the Chamber of Deputies, and in 1935 he became a member of the council of Luxembourg City.
-He was an active campaigner for those Luxembourgers who volunteered to fight on the Republican side in the Spanish Civil War; he also campaigned against the Maulkuerfgesetz.
-On 6 April 1940 he became Minister for Justice, Public Works and Transport.
+In 1934 he was elected into the Chamber of Deputies for the South constituency, and in 1935 he became a member of the council of Luxembourg City. he also campaigned against the Maulkuerfgesetz.